 After the triggers of the crash, the results of post-crash federal policy constitute the next most important subject that any textbook account of the era should cover.
 Unfortunately, the textbooks in this review also fail to sufficiently convey a balanced picture of the New Deal.
 Any good history of the New Deal should cover the fact that the New Deal's programs largely failed to achieve their goals while running roughshod over the Constitution.
-However, all of these textbooks resort to the racial disparities present within the New Deal programs as the chief faults of the programs.
-The textbooks are not wrong to criticize the New Deal on this point, but limiting serious criticism of the New Deal to racism acts as a smokescreen for the more serious flaws of FDR's signature policies.
+The reviewed textbooks do succeed at highlighting the Roosevelt administration's failures to address racial discrimination and the negative effects of some New Deal programs upon African Americans.
+However, the discussion of the New Deal and race cannot substitute for what's missing: an account of the economic failings of President Roosevelt's signature policy.

-The National Industrial Recovery Act, which created the National Recovery Administration, represents one of the most radical and important bills pushed through Congress by FDR.
-The books mention its weaknesses and failures, but fail to link them to the duration of the downturn.
-The economy of the early 1930s was perpetually recovering, but never recovered.
-The textbooks in this review also cover for the NRA by downplaying its grand ambition.
-Missing here for example is testimony from the small businesses mercilessly targeted by the NRA such as Schechter Poultry, the company whose case eventually went before the Supreme Court.
+The National Industrial Recovery Act, which created the National Recovery Administration (NRA), represents one of the most radical and important bills pushed through Congress by FDR.
+The books mention the NRA's weaknesses and failures but fail to supply the substantial evidence that the NRA contributed to the duration of the downturn.
+The textbooks in this review also cover for the NRA by downplaying the Administration's grand ambition-to run the entire industrial economy through codes.
+Missing here, for example, is testimony from the small businesses mercilessly targeted by the NRA such as Schechter Poultry, the company whose Supreme Court case eventually ended the NRA.
 The texts often prefer to discuss the NRA's more famous sibling, the Public Works Administration.
-This does a disservice to students as the story of the NRA, and its undoing at the hands of the Supreme Court represents one of the central stories of the New Deal's attempt to introduce broad government planning into the economy.
+This does a disservice to students, as the story of the NRA represents one of the central stories of the New Deal's attempt to introduce broad government planning into the economy.
 United States History does the best job of ascribing ambition to the NRA by quoting FDR's lofty praise of its mission to reorganize the U.S. economy.